ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 For the `crc32` hashing to work properly, it has to offer a 1-to-1 mapping between the station name and the resulting `Cardinal`: should there have been collisions where the `crc32` of two stations yield the same value, the resulting output would be incorrect.
 Thus, this technique can only be applied if the input dataset is known in advance, and if it shows no collisions.

-### value lookup
+### Value Lookup
 In order to lookup a value, a simple modulus is applied to the key.
 If the slot is available, use it.
 Otherwise resolve the collision (see next section).

 @abouchez of `synopse\mORMot2` pointed out that computing a modulus (which requires a division) is slow and suggested to look at `mORMot2` docs.
 He also noted that `mORMot2` provides a faster, optimized implementation of `crc32` using SSE (Streaming SIMD Extensions for x86 architecture - whose details I know nothing about).

 The docs mention an alternative hash function, `Lemire hash`, which proved to be faster, even though it resulted in a higher collision rate than `modulus` hashing.

-## improve the dictionary's collision resolution
+## Improve the Dictionary’s Collision Resolution

 By widening the key-space of the dictionary, the number of collisions was reduced significantly.
 Even then, there is still an average of 8 collisions when trying to bucket a key in the key-space.
-Several collision resolution algorithms were attempted, among which: linear probing, quadratic probing and double-hashing.
+Several collision resolution algorithms were attempted, among which:
+ - Linear probing
+ - Quadratic probing
+ - Double-hashing

-In theory, quadratic and double-hashing are supposed to improve performance, as they reduce clustering.
+In theory, quadratic probing and double-hashing are supposed to improve performance, as they reduce clustering.
 Measurements showed that linear probing was faster in our case, likely due to the relatively low collision rate.

-## decode temperature strings into numerical value
+## Decode Temperature Strings Into Numerical Value

 The initial implementation used `StrToFloat`, which proved to be very slow.
 A first alternative, `Val`, was still slow, but definitely a step-up. `Val` with `SmallInt` types proved to be faster than with `Double`, even though the `.` had to be extracted prior to conversion.